James Roby: England

 Roby returned to international rugby league when he was selected to play for England against France in the one-off test.
-In 2011, Roby played in the 2011 Rugby League Four Nations, and was part of the team that lost the final to Australia.
+In 2011, Roby played in the 2011 Rugby League Four Nations and was part of the team that lost the final to Australia.

 In 2013 Roby was named in England 2013 World Cup squad but lost in the semi-final in the dying seconds to New Zealand.

 After missing out on the 2014 Four Nations, Roby was selected in Englands 24-man squad to take on New Zealand in an end-of-year test-series.
-In a warm up game before the first test against the Kiwis, England took on France in a test match.
+In a warmup game before the first test against the Kiwis, England took on France in a test match.
 Roby scored two of England's 15 tries in their romp over their opponents and went on to beat the Kiwis 2–1.

 In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.

 In June 2018 he played against the Kiwis at Empower Field at Mile High in Denver, Colorado.

-As of 22 September 2021, Roby has retired from international duty.
+On 22 September 2021, Roby retired from international duty.